1969 Seattle Pilots

 [edit] Season Highlights

-In terms of individual accomplishments, Tommy Harper led the American League with 73 stolen bases, Mincher clubbed 25 home runs and made the All-Star team, and reliever Diego Segui went 12-6 with a respectable 3.35 ERA.
-However, only two regulars (Tommy Davis and Steve Hovley) had a batting average above .250 and no starting pitcher posted an ERA below 4.00.
-The team's mediocrity, coupled with an inadequate 31-year-old Sicks Stadium, led to a per-game attendance of little more than 8,000.
+In terms of individual accomplishments, Tommy Harper led the American League with 73 stolen bases, Mincher clubbed 25 home runs and made the All-Star team as an injury replacement for Mike Hegan who hit .292 with a .427 OBP.
+Reliever Diego Segui went 12-6 with a respectable 3.35 ERA.
+However, only two other regulars (Tommy Davis and Steve Hovley) had a batting average above .250 and no starting pitcher posted an ERA below 4.00.
+The team's mediocrity, coupled with an inadequate 31-year-old ballpark, led to a per-game attendance of little more than 8,000.

-Also, the Pilots had no television deal with any local broadcasting station at the time, which also helped lead to the Pilots demise when television was becoming a key marketing tool for teams and source of revenue.
+Also, the Pilots had no television deal with any local broadcasting station at the time, which also helped lead to the team's demise when television was becoming a key marketing tool for teams and source of revenue.
 Former part-owner Max Soriano said about the cost of broadcasting rights: "The cost of the A.T.& T line was such that we couldn't get advertisers to come forth.
-There wasn't any revenue for the ballclub by the time you paid the telephone charges."
+There wasn't any revenue for the ball club by the time you paid the telephone charges."

 Add that along with former Cleveland Indians owner William Daley, who the Sorianos met in 1965 when the Indians were considering moving to Seattle, told Seattle officials they had one year to prove themselves or lose the team, withdrew his support for the Pilots.
 Daley's threat worked as city officials, the Pilots, and local creditors all argued over money owned by Pilots management due to delays to construction to the domed stadium or from lawsuits which later led to the Pilots filing for bankruptcy.

-In 1970, the bankrupt team was sold to a group led by Milwaukee businessman named Bud Selig for $10.8 million and moved during spring training to become the Milwaukee Brewers.
-The Pilots are best known today as the main subject of Jim Bouton's book Ball Four.
+As a result, the bankrupt team was sold to a group led by Milwaukee businessman named Bud Selig for $10.8 million and moved during spring training to become the Milwaukee Brewers.

 [edit] Season Timeline